hashicorp/terraform-provider-azuread/docs/resources/directory_role.md

 Directory Roles are built-in to Azure Active Directory and are immutable.
 However, by default they are not activated in a tenant (except for the Global Administrator role).
 This resource ensures a directory role is activated from its associated role template, and exports the object ID of the role, so that role assignments can be made for it.

+Once activated, directory roles cannot be deactivated and so this resource does not perform any actions on destroy.

 ## API Permissions

 The following API permissions are required in order to use this resource.